cyberbotics/webots/docs/automobile/sumo-interface.md

 The configuration files called `sumo.netccfg` and `sumo.sumocfg` will be loaded by default.
 If those configuration files do not exist, the interface will look for a configuration file with any other name (it is not recommended to have several configuration files for SUMO or NETCONVERT in the same folder as you don't know which one is going to be used).

-> **Note**: Currently version 0.30 of SUMO is distributed with Webots, but if the `SUMO_HOME` environment variable is defined, Webots will use the version of SUMO specified in this variable.
+> **Note**: SUMO should be installed on the system and the `SUMO_HOME` environment variable should be defined and point to the SUMO installation path.

 The interface will automatically start SUMO and run it in synchronization with Webots time.
 Each time a new vehicle enters the SUMO simulation, it will be created in Webots too and its position and orientation will be continually updated.
 The vehicle DEF name is set to `SUMO_VEHICLEX`, with `X` being the vehicle number (starting from 0).

-> **Note** [macOS]: On macOS, SUMO relies on X11.
-You need therefore to install [XQuartz](https://www.xquartz.org) (version 2.7.8 or later) for the interface to work.

 ### Use Vehicles Already Present in the World